-Boreas can provide vertical heave position at four different points on a ship.
-The Boreas heave filter is always on and fully automatic.
-After power on, Boreas requires approximately 5 minutes for its heave filter to converge upon an accurate solution.
-Heave works without a GNSS fix, however best heave performance is achieved when Boreas has a GNSS fix from an external GNSS receiver.
+Boreas can provide position at four different points on a ship for heave, surge and sway respectively.
+The Boreas vessel motion filter is always on and fully automatic.
+After power on, Boreas requires approximately 5 minutes for its vessel motion filter to converge upon an accurate solution.
+Vessel motion works without a GNSS fix, however the best performance is achieved when Boreas has a GNSS fix from an external GNSS receiver.

-By default Boreas provides heave from the point at which the Boreas unit is mounted, however it can provide heave at four different offset points on the ship.
-To configure Heave, use the 9.1.3 Configuration Menu page in the web UI or use the 9.2 Using Boreas Manager.
+By default Boreas provides heave, surge and sway from the point at which the Boreas unit is mounted, however it can provide vessel motion data at four different offset points on the ship.
+To configure Vessel Motion, see the 9.1.3 Configuration Menu page in the web UI or use the 9.2.7.9 Reference Position Offsets dialogue in the Boreas Manager.